How To Harness Growth Marketing For Your Business In 2019

 What does your Heatmap say about your website?

 I shouldn’t have to say that mobile responsiveness should be a top priority for your developers and designers.

 In case I still have to do so, though, yes, mobile responsive websites are far more user-friendly for everyone, especially older age groups that might not be as familiar with why that page is not a perfect fit for their screen and it is constantly getting misplaced when scrolling down.

 Heatmaps are also a great tool to understand whether your website design is on point.

-A heatmap is essentially a map of all the “hot” clicks occurring on your website: are your users more likely to scroll down the page or do they click on the top of the page onyour top CTA?
-Which are your users go-tos?
+They are essentially a map of all the “hot” clicks occurring on your website: are your users more likely to scroll down the page or do they click on the top of the page onyour top CTA?
+Which are your users go-to’s?